Nursing & Allied Health

 The Practical Nursing Certificate provides a one-year curriculum for students who desire to be a member of a nursing or health care team and gives care to patients of all ages under the direction of registered nurses and/or licensed physicians.

-The Certified Nursing Assistant Level 2 Career Pathway Certificate prepares individuals to work as certified Nursing Assistant Level 2.
+The Nursing Assistant Level 2 Career Pathway Certificate prepares individuals to work as Nursing Assistant Level 2.
 As a member of the health care team and under the supervision of a Registered Nurse, individuals perform clinical duties including identifying findings and patterns, habits, and behaviors that deviate from normal in an acute-care setting, use acceptable terminology to describe and report findings and take action within the scope of responsibilities as designated by the RN for abnormal findings.
-A Career Pathway Certificate in Certified Nursing Assistant Level 2 will be awarded upon successful completion of the required coursework.
-Individuals receiving this Career Pathway Certificate will be eligible to become Certified Nursing Assistant Level 2 under the guidelines of the Oregon State Board of Nursing.
+A Career Pathway Certificate in Nursing Assistant Level 2 will be awarded upon successful completion of the required coursework.
+Individuals receiving this Career Pathway Certificate will be eligible to become Nursing Assistant Level 2 under the guidelines of the Oregon State Board of Nursing.

 The Medical Assistant Program prepares students for entry level employment in a physician’s clinic or a variety of other healthcare settings.
 Program graduates will have the academic, administrative and clinical skills necessary for an allied healthcare professional.